-As of June 30, 2010, the Organization held a revolving line of credit with a commercial bank in the amount of \$1,000,000.
-The revolving line of credit had a maturity date of June 28, 2011 but was renewed on June 8, 2011 through June 28, 2012.
-Interest is payable monthly at the bank's Prime rate (3.25% at June 30, 2011 and 2010).
+The Organization held a \$1M revolving line of credit which expired on June 28, 2012.
+Subsequent to year end on August 15, 2012, the revolving line of credit was renewed through June 28, 2013.
+Interest is payable monthly at the bank's Prime rate (3.25% at June 30, 2012).
 Amounts due under the line of credit are secured by all securities held within the Organization's Managed Investment Account.
-As of June 30, 2011 and 2010, there were no outstanding borrowings against this line of credit.
+The Credit Agreement contains restrictive covenants based on the value of the pledged assets.
+These covenants restrict the maximum funds that can be drawn on the line of credit as well as could accelerate the payment back of funds drawn.
+There are no outstanding borrowings against this line of credit at June 30, 2012.